 The affirmative vote of the majority of votes cast with respect to that director's election at the Annual Meeting is required for the election of each director (Proposal 1).
-The affirmative vote of the holders of a majority of the voting power of the shares of common stock present or represented by proxy and entitled to vote is required for approval of Proposals 2 and 4.
-The option (i.e., one year, two years or three years) that receives the greatest number of votes cast by shareholders will be considered to be the shareholders' preferred frequency for the advisory vote on the compensation of our NEOs in Proposal 3.
+The affirmative vote of the holders of a majority of the voting power of the shares of common stock present or represented by proxy and entitled to vote is required for approval of Proposals 2, 3, and 4.